riccardo-forina/codingnot.es/pages/bootstrap-your-django-admin-in-3-minutes.md

 Do you want Bootstrap on your Django admin app?
 You do not want to mess with the templates?
 That's why I did it for you!

-## Updates

-2013-11-08: Version bump to 1.6.0. *Django 1.6* compatibility (therefore the new version), experimental *Django-CMS 2.4* support, *Python 3* compatibility.
-2013-05-29: Version bump to 0.4.1.
-Various bugfixes.
-See the CHANGELOG for more details
-2013-05-27: Version bump to 0.4. **Now compatibile with django-cms **.
-See the CHANGELOG for more details
-2013-02-06: list actions bugfix
-2013-01-19: Registration template fixes
-2013-01-17: Version bump to 0.3.
-Some UI cleaning and documentation.
-See the CHANGELOG for more details
-2012-12-19: Version bump to 0.2.
-Sortable inlines.
-See the CHANGELOG for more details
-2012-11-20: Version bump to 0.1.1.
-Couple of bugfixing, Bootstrap upgraded to version 2.2.1, etc. See the CHANGELOG for more details
-2012-11-16: Package addded to Pypi.
-You should now be able to pip install django-admin-bootstrapped.
-Thank Cyril for the help!

 ## What you'll get

 - a responsive interface (because Bootstrap is)